fitnr/taft/readme.md

 $ echo '{"workplace": "haunted forest"}' | taft --data - source/page2.hbs > build/page2.hbs
 ````

 Data read from stdin can be placed in a named object using the format `key:-`.
+You could combine this with a [tool that reads yaml front matter](https://github.com/fitnr/yfm-concat) to build navigation elements.

 ````
 $ echo '["guffaw", "cackle"]' | taft --data laughs:- source/page2.hbs > build/page2.hbs